andreymathcanary/BioTrillion/README.md

 Notice that the model loads pretrained weights from the Londons dataset of dogs/cats segmentation using U-Net.

 # To compute the results
 run ApplyModelAndGenerateResults jupyter notebook.
+This notebook uses the model trined earlier.
+The final, trained model is saved for convenience ( no need to train).
-The final output of this notebook is:
+The most important output of this notebook is:

 ```BASH
 +++++++++++++++++++++++++++++++++++++++++++++++++++++